Alton Parker Donnell Jr

 In 1948, he resigned his commission and began work for the Vitro Corporation where he managed several chemical and nuclear projects in New York City, New York.
 He also participated in the Eisenhower administration's Atoms for Peace Project as an analyst, attempting to determine what progress other nations had made in nuclear weapons and power.

 In 1954, he became the Vice President and General Manager of Atomic Power Development Associates, the research subsidiary of Detroit Edison supporting the Fermi fast-breeder reactor project.
 In 1954, Alton Parker Donnell and Marie Dorothea Siefke lived at 1267 Balfour Road in Grosse Pointe Park, Wayne, Michigan, USA, until about 1973.
-In 1973, he returned to the federal government, serving on the Federal Power Commission and later the Department of Energy until he retired in 1980.
-He returned to the private sector where he worked for Overseas Advisory Associates until 1984 after which he returned to the family property in Canyon, Texas.3

 Citations

-1. [S1] Charles E Donnell, A Genealogy of Donnell, Langford and Other Families (Plainview.
+- [S1] Charles E Donnell, A Genealogy of Donnell, Langford and Other Families (Plainview.
 TX: Self, 1949), p.
 32. Hereinafter cited as Donnell-Langford.

-2. [S34] Find A Grave, online findagrave.com, Memorial ID 152396804.
+- [S34] Find A Grave, online findagrave.com, Memorial ID 152396804.
 Hereinafter cited as Find A Grave.

-3. [S165] Lemuel Alexander Donnell family, The Canyon News Centennial Edition, Canyon, Texas, 29 June 1989, IV-1.
+- [S165] Lemuel Alexander Donnell family, The Canyon News Centennial Edition, Canyon, Texas, 29 June 1989, IV-1.
 Hereinafter cited as The Canyon News Centennial Edition.

 Howard Arthur Cunningham

-M, b.
+M, #10, b.
 15 December 1912, d.
 19 February 1993

-FatherHarold Willoughby Cunningham1 b.
+Father | Harold Willoughby Cunningham1 b.
 16 Nov 1885, d.
-14 Dec 1970
+14 Dec 1970 |

-MotherLuella Beatrice Orser b.
+Mother | Luella Beatrice Orser b.
 10 Jan 1886, d.
-12 Feb 1957
+12 Feb 1957 |

-While at high school, in track and field, he won both junior and senior championships; he also won 6 events for the S.D. & G. Highlanders at Barriefield Camp in 1938 and rounded out the day by competing in both boxing and wrestling matches.
+Howard Arthur Cunningham was an accomplished athlete and was inducted into the Cornwall, Ontario Sports Hall of Fame for boxing in 1974.
+While at high school, in track and field, he won both junior and senior championships; he also won six events for the Stormont Dundas & Glengarry Highlanders at Barriefield Camp in 1938 and rounded out the day by competing in both boxing and wrestling matches.
 Howard played both junior and senior hockey in his hometown of Arnprior, senior hockey in Temiskaming and for the Cornwall Canadians.
 In football, he played half-back for junior and senior teams and attended the Ottawa Rough Riders training camp in 1937; he was offered a playing contract, but the salary in those days was poor, so he turned it down.

 He won the "catch weight" boxing title and the Canadian Golden Gloves Championship in Montreal in the Light-Heavyweight Division in 1940.
 He signed up early in WWII and in 1940 was Royal Canadian Army Heavyweight Champ.
 His record as an amateur was 41 wins and only 2 losses.
 Boxing professionally, he won 6 matches and suffered only 2 defeats.
 He has the distinction very few boxers enjoy in the fact that he was never knocked out.
+His career as a boxer ended in 1943 because of a fractured elbow while in Europe.4

-At their wedding reception, the Cockney "Kid Adkins," a pro boxer (without a sterling record) and a gambler, and his wife "Dolly" passed the hat for the newlyweds.
+On 27 December 1944, at Howeard and Pat's wedding reception, the Cockney "Kid Adkins," a pro boxer (without a sterling record) and a gambler, and his wife "Dolly" passed the hat for the newlyweds.
 "Kid Adkins" and Howard likely knew each other through boxing.
 The dances were the "Lambeth Walk" and the Cockney classic "Knees Up Mother Brown."

 Howard Arthur Cunningham and Winifred Margaret Reed moved to Cornwall, Ontario, Canada circa September 1945.

-After the war, he was a paper researcher at the DOMTAR Cornwall plant, a bridge Life Master, and bridge columnist, director, and teacher.
+Howard Arthur Cunningham was a bridge Life Master, and bridge columnist, director, and teacher.
 He was best known for teaching and directing bridge.
 He became a Life Master of bridge in 1975 eventually reaching the level of Silver Life Master.
 He was a founding member of the first Cornwall District Bridge Club and was president for four years.
 He ran the Community Bridge Club for four years.
 He was the only Master Rank teacher with the American Contract Bridge League (ACBL) in Cornwall.
 He wrote the “Bridge Corner” for the Standard Freeholder for more than twenty years.
 He taught bridge lessons for the Cornwall Senior Citizen Center and was President of the Cornwall Senior Citizen Club from 1991 until he became ill in October 1992.

 Other achievements include honorary member of the International Bridge Press Association and Goodwill Committee of the ACBL.
 He was a life member of the Royal Canadian Legion and the Masonic Order.
-For years he was the DOMTAR Santa Claus.5
+For years he was the DOMTAR Santa Claus.

 Family: Winifred Margaret Reed b.
 18 Feb 1922, d.
 23 May 2022